 It’s also worth noting that even if you decide to pay for a cluster with reserved instance pricing, you’ll still have the option to create additional clusters and pay on-demand.
 Such an approach is often used for development and testing where subsequent clusters do not need to be run most of the time.

 Dense Compute vs. Dense Storage vs. RA3 Nodes

 The first technical decision you’ll need to make is choosing a node type.
 A Redshift data warehouse is a collection of computing resources called nodes, which are grouped into a cluster.
-There are three node types, dense compute (DC) and dense storage (DS) and RA3.
+There are three node types, dense compute (DC), dense storage (DS) and RA3.

 Dense compute nodes are optimized for processing data but are limited in how much data they can store.
 A good rule of thumb is that if you have less than 500 GB of data it’s best to choose dense compute.
 In that case, not only will you get faster queries but you’ll also save between 25% and 60% vs a similar cluster with dense storage nodes.

 As you probably guessed, dense storage nodes are optimized for warehouses with a lot more data.
 More than 500 GB based on our rule of thumb.
 For lower data volumes, dense storage doesn’t make much sense as you’ll pay more and drop from faster SSD (solid state) storage on dense compute nodes to the HDD (hard disk drive) storage used in dense storage nodes.

 RA3 nodes are the newest node type introduced in December 2019.
 These nodes enable you to scale and pay for compute and storage independently allowing you to size your cluster based only on your compute needs.

 Which option should you choose?
 Choose based on how much data you have now, or what you expect to have in the next 1 or 3 years if you choose to pay for a reserved instance.
 If 500GB sounds like more data than you’ll have within your desired time frame, choose dense compute.